mmistakes/minimal-mistakes/_posts/2023/2023-01-04-Implementing routing cross HUBs in Azure.md

 title: Implementing cross HUBs routing in Azure
 date: 2023-01-04 10:00
 tags: [Azure, networking, hub-and-spoke, azure firewall, peering, routing, chatgpt]
-excerpt: "In this blog post I describe how to configure the routing between 2 HUBs peered toghether, so that all spokes in both Hubs can communicate with each other."
+excerpt: "In this blog article, I'll show you how to arrange the routing between two Hubs that are peering with each other so that all spokes in both Hubs can communicate with one other."
 header:
   overlay_image: https://live.staticflickr.com/65535/52075201234_7520c2cc60_b.jpg
   caption: "Photo credit: [**nicola since 1972**](https://www.flickr.com/photos/15216811@N06/52075201234)"